 I think it’s important to recognise that games are now a pillar of modern culture.
 When you contribute to that culture, you inevitably shape minds and opinions.
 Game designers have a responsibility to be mindful of this, but it doesn’t seem like most are aware of how big a deal that is.
 Since games are uniquely suited to putting someone in another’s shoes, evoking feelings of pride or guilt, it makes sense for sociopolitical statements to be made through games.
 I love seeing unique games with a strong message, but there is still the view of games being an immature art form that shouldn’t be talking about these kinds of issues.
 If more political games were to come out, maybe that sentiment will die down eventually.
 As for me, this kind of project really took a lot, both emotionally and mentally so I think I will at least need to do a “happier” game in between these darker, more political titles.

 How was your experience with Change as an early access title and the feedback from the players?
-Also, what is your planned release date?

 The early access experience has been great for us.
 It’s a tough subject to swallow, and it’s really important to us that we get this right, so having players to constantly interact with while we develop has been super useful.
 It’s also been a factor in keeping us going, the stories that people share about being inspired to help someone in their area, or just some kind words for us are all boons that help when developing a very, very depressing game for years.
 There’s even been messages from the formerly or currently homeless who’ve played and given their thoughts, which is amazing.
 The one caveat of early access is that it makes feature creep a lot worse when you have an audience that you want to please as much as possible, but it makes for a better game I guess if you can keep your vision strong.
-As for a release date, it’s gonna be at the end of February!
-The precise date will be announced soon with a new trailer.

 Thanks to Danny for his time and patience.